In order to integrate with PagerDuty, you need the following components in place.

 Once you have an escalation policy defined, you can configure a service which will accept notifications from ThousandEyes and begin the escalation policy.

-There are two methods of PagerDuty service creation, but we'll only show our side here, since the PagerDuty team will likely put together an update on their end once people start using the integration.
+There are two methods of PagerDuty service creation, but we'll only show you the ThousandEyes side here.

 From ThousandEyes, under Alert Settings, open the rule you wish to link to PagerDuty, then click the Notifications tab.
-Under the PagerDuty section, click the Edit Services link.
+Select Edit Integrations, then select Add New Integration, then select PagerDuty from the dropdown menu, and then Add New PagerDuty service.

 This takes you to an authorization page on the PagerDuty site, which requests your username and password, then logs you in.

-Finally, click Finish Integration.
+Finally, click Connect.
 You can ignore the warning about being "almost done".
 You're done, and alerts triggering on the basis of this alert rule will be routed to users in your escalation policy.

 Once you've configured a PagerDuty service, and an alert is generated, the alert will trigger a new Incident in PagerDuty, which will follow the Escalation policy upon which the service is based.
 This escalation policy may: